paxel/hop-scotch/README.md

 In this example, if you add more Hops in stage 2, you automatically support more languages (if the detector can detect them)
-And if you replace the PDF builders with just a french one, you will only have the french PDF.
-Additionally if you insert a translator from english to french between stage 2 and 3 you will have all texts in french as PDF.
+And if you replace the PDF builders with just a French one, you will only have the French PDF.
+Additionally, if you insert a translator from english to French between stage 2 and 3 you will have all texts in French as PDF.

 # Types of Hops